top of page

 “Why should anyone else be better than me?”

-What is the probability that you at age 20 know more about the difficulties of life than the combined experience and wisdom of hundreds of millions of people three times your age?
-In the rare condition where you actually do know more than most other people, make your voice heard legally and rationally using persuasion.
+What is the probability that you, at age 20, know more about the difficulties of life than the combined experience and wisdom of hundreds of millions of people three times your age?
+In the rare condition where you do know more than most other people, make your voice heard legally and rationally using persuasion.

 Persuasion

 To you young people, let me give you a valuable tip: You’ll never win an argument with your boss.
 Sorry, it won’t happen.
-Even if you “win” initially, you’ll lose later because he or she will hold a grudge against you and will eventually punish you for it.
+Even if you “win” initially, you’ll lose later because he or she will hold a grudge against you and eventually punish you.
 Instead, persuade with patience.
 Over time, your boss will come around to your way of thinking.
-If not, then look for another job or get transferred to a different department.
+If not, look for another job or transfer to a different department.

 There may be cases where more extreme measures are necessary.
 But I’m not speaking of those.
 I’m referring to ordinary, day-to-day interactions between people within a society.